 Forest Explorers offer a wide range of interactive programmes for primary, secondary schools, colleges, universities and groups including scouts and youth groups.
 All activities take place outdoors however all assisted group visits include the use of our classroom in the event of bad weather.
 When not in use our classroom is available to hire to schools wishing to visit on a self-led basis.
 We offer a range of pre-designed programmes covering a wide variety of topics from minibeasts to plants.
 Please contact us if you require something more specific and we will be happy to tailor make a programme to suit your requirements.
 All programmes are closely linked to the National Curriculum.
 Learning in the forest and the outdoors provides an excellent setting for learning and understanding across all ages by enabling the children to gain practical experience of subjects previously only studied in the school classroom.
+Primary Schools The forest provides a perfect setting for our youngsters to get in touch with nature and become aware of the natural world.
+Choose a full day with a Ranger for your class up to 30 and 2 programmes or bring 2 classes up to 60 and you can have 2 rangers leading your day with a variety of programmes to choose from the following (please note some sessions are not available all year round.)
+Contact us to see what we can offer for High Schools.
+Programmes can be adapted or bespoke.

 - Scavenger Hunt